-Again, not that there’s anything wrong with putting your own spin on a popular device.
-After all, Apple made a lot of money improving on other people’s designs, right? 🙂
+Again, not that there’s anything wrong with putting your spin on a popular device.
+After all, Apple made a lot of money improving other people’s designs, right? 🙂

 The G-Box Q comes with most of the usual Android TV box accessories: IR remote, HDMI cable, and USB cable.
 Two things should stand out as missing from that list, though.

-First, there’s no external antennae.
+First, there are no external antennae.
 Matricom opted for an internal wireless antennae rather than the bulky external one which would have improved reception slightly, but at the cost of sacrificing the sleek disc-shaped design.